Lite-Mono: A Lightweight CNN and Transformer Architecture for Self-Supervised Monocular Depth Estimation

 \section{Introduction}

 Many applications in the field of robotics, autonomous driving, and augmented reality rely on depth maps, which represent the 3D geometry of a scene.
 Since depth sensors increase costs, research on inferring depth maps using Convolutional Neural Networks (CNNs) from images emerged.
 With the annotated depth one can train a regression CNN to predict the depth value of each pixel on a single image~\cite{1,2,3}.
 Lacking large-scale accurate dense ground-truth depth for supervised learning, self-supervised methods that seek supervisory signals from stereo-pairs of frames or monocular videos are favorable and have made great progress in recent years.
 These methods regard the depth estimation task as a novel view synthesis problem and minimize an image reconstruction loss~\cite{5,6,7,8,9}.
-The camera motion is known when using stereo-pairs of image, so a single depth estimation network is adopted to predict depth.
+The camera motion is known when using stereo-pairs of images, so a single depth estimation network is adopted to predict depth.
 But if only using monocular videos for training an additional pose network is needed to estimate the motion of the camera.
 Despite this, self-supervised methods that only require monocular videos are preferred, as collecting stereo data needs complicated configurations and data processing.
-Therefore, we also focus on training with monocular videos.
+Therefore, this paper also focuses on monocular video training.

-In addition to increasing the accuracy of a monocular training by introducing improved loss functions~\cite{9} and semantic information~\cite{8,26} to mitigate the occlusion and moving objects problems, many work focused on designing more effective CNN architectures~\cite{7,10,11,12,13}.
-However, the convolution operation in CNNs has a local receptive field, which cannot capture the long-range global information.
+In addition to increasing the accuracy of monocular training by introducing improved loss functions~\cite{9} and semantic information~\cite{8,26} to mitigate the occlusion and moving objects problems, many works focused on designing more effective CNN architectures~\cite{7,10,11,12,13}.
+However, the convolution operation in CNNs has a local receptive field, which cannot capture long-range global information.
 To achieve better results a CNN-based model can use a deeper backbone or a more complicated architecture~\cite{9, 14, 27}, which also results in a larger model size.
 The recently introduced Vision Transformer (ViT)~\cite{15} is able to model global contexts, and some recent works apply it to monocular depth estimation architectures~\cite{16, 18} to obtain better results.
 However, the expensive calculation of the Multi-Head Self-Attention (MHSA) module in a Transformer hinders the design of lightweight and fast inference models, compared with CNN models~\cite{16}.